The vegan and environmental city sued by McDonald's

 For example, Amelie Dietenberger and Kajetan Krott started making vegan banana bread during the Covid-19 pandemic — first making individual deliveries, then turning it into a business that supplies multiple cafes.

-“Tübingen has a certain feeling of being green and happy, and it has a lot of young people, which fits our project,” says Dietenberger.
+“Tübingen has a certain sense of being green and happy, and it has a lot of young people, which fits our project,” says Dietenberger.

 “People are so supportive because it’s a local initiative and they especially appreciate that we deliver in an electric car.”